 - What is ISDN?

 - What is compression?

-- What is ADSL or T-DSL?

 - What are services, what is the user?

 - How does routing work?
 What are routes and default routes?

 - What is a DHCP server?

 - How does name resolution work?

 - How do filters function, what is NetBIOS?

 - What are MIB and SNMP?